maxFadet/currency-converter-react/README.md

 8. **Always up-to-date exchange rates:**
    - Data on current exchange rates are sourced from official sources and are always kept up to date.

+9. **Caches data for performance optimization:**
+   - Caches data locally to enhance performance by storing fetched currency rates in the browser's localStorage.
+This approach minimizes repetitive API calls and ensures faster response times when accessing currency conversion functionalities.

 &nbsp;
 ## The demonstration of the project's main functions: